JeanLouisParent/Sortbook-RUST/doc/cleanup_rust.md

 CSV
 - Always regenerated from the latest scan; no dependency on a pre-existing file.
-- Layout matches the historical `output/authors.csv` sample.
+- Layout matches the historical CSV sample, now written to `data/authors.csv` by default.

 Merge by `author_id`
 - Group confirmed IDs or probable IDs (score ≥ `--probable-threshold`). `entry_best_probable_display` supplies a fallback display name when none exists in the DB.